Maid Sama!

 Maid Sama! (会長はメイド様!, Kaichō wa Meido-sama!) is a Japanese manga series by Hiro Fujiwara.
-It was serialized in Hakusensha's monthly shōjo magazine LaLa from December 2005 to September 2013, with its chapters collected in 18 tankōbon volumes.
+First published as a one-shot in Hakusensha's shōjo manga magazine LaLa in December 2005, the manga was serialized in the same magazine from April 2006 to September 2013; its chapters were collected in 18 tankōbon volumes.
+Tokyopop first licensed the manga for an English-language release in North America, releasing the first eight volumes from April 2009 to March 2011.
+Viz Media later licensed the series, releasing it in nine 2-in-1 volumes from August 2015 to November 2017.

-A 26-episode anime adaptation produced by J.C.Staff aired between April and September 2010.
+A 26-episode anime adaptation produced by J.C.Staff aired from April to September 2010.
+The series was licensed in North America by Sentai Filmworks.

 Plot

 Once an all-boys high school, Seika High, infamous for its rowdy students, has recently become a co-ed school.
 However, with the female population remaining a minority even after the change over the recent years, Misaki Ayuzawa works hard to make the school a better place for girls.
 She puts a lot of effort into academics and athletics and earns the trust of the teachers.
 Eventually, she becomes the first female student council president.
 Misaki has gained a reputation among the male student body as a strict boy-hating demon dictator and as a shining hope for the teachers and fellow female students.
-However, despite her reputation, she secretly works part-time at a maid café to support her mother and younger sister by returning the huge debt their father had left them.
+Despite her reputation, however, Misaki secretly works part-time at a maid café to support her mother and younger sister by returning the huge debt their father had left them.

-Unfortunately, Misaki's secret is soon discovered by Takumi Usui, a popular boy at Seika High.
+Misaki's secret is soon discovered by Takumi Usui, a popular boy at Seika High.
 Instead of exposing it to the school, though, Usui keeps it for himself and even becomes a regular customer at the café, much to Misaki's chagrin.
 Known for being a genius in pretty much everything from academics to athletics and for having rejected numerous confessions of his female peers, Usui takes a liking to Misaki because he finds her 'interesting'.
 After going through various awkward situations, including being confronted by a forgotten childhood friend of hers, Misaki falls in love with Usui, who reciprocates, and the two soon become a couple.
 However, their relationship is troubled by Usui's difficult familial past coming back to haunt him.
 Being an illegitimate child of a wealthy English noble family, Usui technically cannot form a relationship with anyone not in his social standing, Misaki included.
 Misaki has to see Usui being forced to transfer to a prestigious rival school Miabigaoka, and then away from Japan completely when his family takes him back to England.

-However, they graduate and Usui and Misaki eventually marry ten years later.
+Nevertheless, they graduate, and ten years later, Usui and Misaki eventually marry.